 Repeat Applicants: Applicants who previously applied to the program should be aware that applications are held for only one year.
 Denied applicants from the previous autumn application period must submit all new materials.

-Visiting Student Applicants: We do accept visiting student applications to our Doctor of Audiology program.
+Visiting Student Applicants: We do accept visiting student applications to our Doctor of Philosophy program.
 Please review our Non-Degree Enrollment webpage for further details and instructions.

 Transfer Students: We DO NOT accept transfer applications into our Doctor of Philosophy program from another graduate program.

 Graduate Non-matriculated (GNM) Applicants: We DO NOT accept graduate non-matriculated applications to our Doctor of Philosophy program.

 Applicants to the Doctor of Philosophy degree program must submit an ONLINE application for admission using the UW Graduate School Application.
 This online application allows you to jointly submit the required information to both the UW Graduate School (primary application) and the Department of Speech and Hearing Sciences (supplemental application).
 All information and materials, with the exception of official GRE scores, should be submitted through the online process.
 Please do not mail paper applications to the Department or Graduate School.

 Follow these 3 steps to apply: